-One of the biggest intractable problems of modern software development is making technical specifications fitting business expectations.
-This is a crucial task if it is necessary to implement the concepts, processes, and applications in the practical dimension effectively, despite the results have to be virtual, being a software, or physically tangible, being hardware.
+One of the biggest problems of modern software development is making technical specifications fit business expectations.
+This is a crucial task if it is necessary to implement the concepts, processes, and applications in the practical dimension effectively, despite the results have to be virtual, being software, or physically tangible, being hardware.

-Unfortunately, these days we have to deal with the range of limitations such as laws of physics, boundaries in upscaling computational capacity or technical unavailability to rewrite the applications on-the-go, and until we succeed to learn how to cross such restrictions, we will always deal with slight hitches in the process of software production.
-However, steering these limitations along with the deployment of down-to-earth business requirements as a guiding landmark, is an efficient instrument to reach pay dirt.
+We have to deal with the range of limitations such as laws of physics, boundaries in upscaling computational capacity, or technical unavailability to rewrite the applications on the go, and until we succeed to learn how to cross such restrictions, we will always deal with slight hitches in the process of software production.
+However, steering these limitations along with the deployment of down-to-earth business requirements as a guiding landmark is an efficient instrument to reach pay dirt.